willviles/lux-oauth2/README.md

 });
 ```

-Presently, the payload sent to the server must be wrapped in a `data` attribute, with the following controller setup:
+The payload sent to the server must be wrapped in a `data` attribute.
+The following controller setup allows the parameters through to the controller, where the `requestToken` function is then called.

 ```js
 // app/controllers/oauth.js